Sequential Data Types

 - Elements of a list can be accessed by an index

 - They are arbitrarily nestable, i.e. they can contain other lists as sublists

 - Variable size

-- They mutable, i.e. they elements of a list can be changed
+- They are mutable, i.e. the elements of a list can be changed

 List Notation and ExamplesList objects are enclosed by square brackets and separated by commas.
 The following table contains some examples of lists: